The Most Incredible Thing: The figures

-Stage Adaptations
+Stage adaptations

-Pet Shop Boys Ballet
+Pet Shop Boys ballet

-In 2011 British pop act Pet Shop Boys wrote the music for a ballet based on the story that opened in March 2011 at Sadler's Wells in London.
-The story was adapted by Matthew Dunster and featured choreography by Javier de Frutos.
-It starred former Royal Ballet principal Ivan Putrov and animated film created by Tal Rosner.
-The ballet won an Evening Standard Theatre Award and returned to Sadlers Wells for a second season in 2012.
+British pop act Pet Shop Boys wrote the music for a ballet based on the story that opened in March 2011 at Sadler's Wells in London.
+The story was adapted by Matthew Dunster and featured animations created by Tal Rosner.
+Javier de Frutos choreographed the ballet, starring former Royal Ballet principal Ivan Putrov.
+The ballet won an Evening Standard Theatre Award and returned to Sadler's Wells for a second season in 2012.

-In 2018 the Charlotte Ballet produced and presented the American premiere of the ballet created at Sadler's Wells.
+In 2018, the Charlotte Ballet produced and presented the American premiere of the ballet created at Sadler's Wells.

 Other productions

-In 2016 the New York City Ballet premiered a one-act ballet based on the same story, choreographed by Justin Peck.
+In 2016, the New York City Ballet premiered a one-act ballet based on the same story, choreographed by Justin Peck with music by Bryce Dessner.